google/zetasql/docs/lexical.md

 <a id="timezone"></a>

 Since timestamp literals must be mapped to a specific point in time, a time zone is necessary to correctly interpret a literal.
-If a time zone is not specified as part of the literal itself, then ZetaSQL uses the default time zone value, which the ZetaSQL implementation sets.
+If a time zone isn't specified as part of the literal itself, then ZetaSQL uses the default time zone value, which the ZetaSQL implementation sets.